Toyota Celica Stories

 Road testing the Toyota Celica 1600GT

 The day after testing Toyota’s new Carina 1600ST, I had the opportunity to drive the Celica GT for just three hours, so I’ll share my impressions while keeping them brief.
 The Celica is a sporty two-door hardtop that shares its floorpan, suspension, and powertrain with the Carina.
-The aim is to enable users to create a semi-custom vehicle—with a long-nose, short-deck bodyshell, a Japanese version of the so-called “specialty car” that was a hit in the US with the Mustang and in Europe with the Capri—with a choice of four exterior options, four engines, and nine interior options, all of which are computer-generated and delivered to you within a short lead time, according to a Toyota PR spokesperson.
+The aim is to enable users to create a semi-customized vehicle—starting with a long-nose, short-deck bodyshell, a Japanese version of the so-called “specialty car” that became a hit in the US with the Mustang and in Europe with the Capri—with a choice of four exterior options, four engines, and nine interior options, all of which are computer-calculated and delivered within a short lead time, according to a Toyota PR spokesperson.
 In addition to the three engines shared with the Carina, the Celica also offers a GT model with a unique DOHC 1588cc 115ps engine and 5-speed gearbox.

 Toyota Celica 1600GT vs. Mitsubishi Colt Galant GTO MR (1971)